Earth Hour: 2014

-Earth Hour 2014 took place on Saturday, March 29, during the same 8:30 to 9:30 p.m. local timeslot.
+Earth Hour 2014 took place on Saturday, March 29, during the same 8:30 to 9:30p.m. local timeslot.
 Earth Hour Blue was launched as a global crowdfunding and crowdsourcing platform for the planet.
 "It is all about the collective effort of individuals around the world getting together to help fund or add their voice to support on-the-ground environmental and social projects that deliver real outcomes."

 The Earth Hour 2014 Report highlighted a broad range of environmental outcomes achieved by the movement across 162 countries and territories around the world.
 More than US$60,000 was raised on the Earth Hour Blue platform for grassroots environmental projects run by WWF.
 The movement also saw campaigns to help protect Australia's Great Barrier Reef, the launch of a Blue Sky App in China, and the delivery of thousands of wood efficient stoves to communities in Madagascar.

 2015

-Earth Hour 2015 took place on Saturday, March 28, again between 8:30 and 9:30 p.m. local time.
+Earth Hour 2015 took place on Saturday, March 28, again between 8:30 and 9:30p.m. local time.
 The tagline for the global campaign was "Change Climate Change", returning to the movement's original focus to initiate citizen action on global warming.
 A day before the event, over 170 countries and territories had confirmed their participation; with more than 1200 landmarks and close to 40 UNESCO world heritage sites set for the switch off.

 For the second year running, Earth Hour Blue aims to raise funds for WWF organized climate focused projects on a crowdfunding platform.
 This year, crowdfunding projects include solar light distribution in the Philippines and India, and wildlife based projects from Colombia, Uganda and Indonesia.

 Uniquely participating in the Earth Hour activity are the inhabitants of an island called Sibuyan in the Philippines who turned on their lights to elevate the message of using renewable energy.
 The island's source of electricity is a mini-hydro power plant.

 2016

-Earth Hour 2016 was on Saturday, March 19, from 8:30 p.m. to 9:30 p.m. during participants' local time.
+Earth Hour 2016 was on Saturday, March 19, from 8:30p.m. to 9:30p.m. during participants' local time.
 It was also changed to avoid coinciding with the Christian Holy Saturday, which fell on March 26 of that year.
 It was the 10th anniversary of the campaign's beginnings in Sydney, Australia. Östersund in Sweden cancelled the 2016 event, following a spate of sex attacks, highlighting safety as a subject for discussion when saving resources.
 Almost all the countries in the world observed Earth Hour.

 2017

-Earth Hour occurred on Saturday, March 25 from 8:30 pm to 9:30 pm.
+Earth Hour occurred on Saturday, March 25 from 8:30pm to 9:30pm.

 2018

-Earth Hour 2018 took place on March 24, from 8:30 p.m. to 9:30 p.m. in participants' time, in order to avoid coinciding with Christian Holy Saturday which fell on March 31.
+Earth Hour 2018 took place on March 24, from 8:30p.m. to 9:30p.m. in participants' time, in order to avoid coinciding with Christian Holy Saturday which fell on March 31.